 Side-by-Side cannot show the same channel or device on both sides.

-When Ant-1 or Ant-2 is the main picture, Ant-2 is not available as the PIP, POP or Sideby-Side.
+If Ant-1 or Ant-2 is the main picture, Ant-2 is not available as a PIP, POP or Side-by-Side.

 PIP/POP is not compatible with signals from media cards.